 An excellent gastro-pub, partly owned by Michael Parkinson, and maintaining the high standards you'd expect from a venture with which he was involved.

-> It still operates very much as a 'local', with good draught beers etc. But the reason for many to visit is the excellent food; the kitchen under the experienced command of Dominic Chapman, who grew up in The Castle Hotel, Taunton.
-A short bar menu offers lighter dishes, including Scotch Eggs - which have built up quite a following.
+It still operates very much as a 'local', with good draught beers etc. A short bar menu offers lighter dishes, including Scotch Eggs - which have built up quite a following.

-> More serious dishes might include 'Soused Mackerel with Beetroot and Horseradish'; 'Macaroni Cheese with Ham Hock' and 'Chicken Liver, Bacon and Pistachio Terrine with Onion Marmalade' among the starters/lighter dishes.
+More serious dishes might include 'Soused Mackerel with Beetroot and Horseradish'; 'Macaroni Cheese with Ham Hock' and 'Chicken Liver, Bacon and Pistachio Terrine with Onion Marmalade' among the starters/lighter dishes.

 Perhaps 'Roast Halibut with Leeks, Bacon and Grain Mustard'; 'Oxtail and Kidney Pie'; 'Old Spot Belly Pork with Scotch Broth' and '8oz.
 Angus Entrecote Steak, Chips and Bearnaise' among the mains.